acm-ndsu/Byte-le-2025/docs/team.rst

 Selecting Leaders
 -----------------

-When selecting your Leader character, you can choose between 6 options.
+When selecting your Leader character, remember that you can choose between 6 options.
 There are 2 leaders per ClassType:

 Attacker ClassType:
     - Fultra